View FAQ By Topic

 KPO stands for Knowledge Process Outsourcing.
 It’s used in offshoring applications and processes that require knowledge of specialist and experts in certain fields.
-Common industries operating KPO business that offer specialised offers are IT, engineering, medical, legal, and financial sectors.
+Common industries operating specialised KPO business are IT, engineering, medical, legal, and financial sectors.

 Is Location Important?

-Location is important if your plans to establish an offshore team becomes so successful that you might elect in the future to establish your own business in the Philippines.
-You need to ensure location is suitable to lift and shift your team and a location that you will benefit commercially from Philippine Government international investment incentives to incorporate.
-While Shore360 can offer offices in Metro Manila and the Clark Freeport Zone in Central Luzon, Clark offers many advantages not readily available in other regions.
+Location is important if your plans to establish an offshore team become so successful that you might elect in the future to establish your own business in the Philippines.
+You need to ensure the location is suitable to lift and shift your team, and is a location that will benefit commercially from Philippine government international investment incentives to incorporate.
+While Shore360 can offer offices in the Clark Freeport Zone in Central Luzon, Clark offers many advantages not readily available in other regions.
 The region offers easy access via the Clark International Airport, no traffic congestion and is built to be typhoon proof with world class infrastructure and utility services.
 The Freeport Zone offers Government backed tax breaks, import and export trading incentives along with efficient access to Government.
-This along with the extensive labour pool available in the region has Clark growing quickly into a smart and sustainable Airport City and Asia’s next aerotropolis.
+This along with the extensive labour pool available in the region has Clark growing quickly into a smart and sustainable airport city and Asia’s next aerotropolis.

-Why is it so important for my worker to be office based?
+Why is it so important for my workers to be office based?

-Establishing a team in a central office location offers many advantages from the integrity of commercial grade broadband connectivity to ease of cross training team members to building your culture, work ethic and values.
-Office based support services including time and attendance monitoring, staff amenities, teleconference and meeting rooms, system and data security can not be maintained on a remote worker basis.
+Establishing a team in a central office location offers many advantages, from the integrity of commercial grade broadband connectivity to ease of cross training team members to building your culture, work ethic and values.
+Office based support services including time and attendance monitoring, staff amenities, teleconference and meeting rooms and system and data security cannot be maintained on a remote worker basis.
 Remote workplace arrangements can be established particularly when it is difficult to engage that hard to find talent.
 Shore360 can assist to reduce the risk and burden of a remote worker arrangement with online payroll administration, provision of computer equipment, furniture and connectivity after conducting a site inspection to ensure the remote workplace is practical and secure.

 Is your company equipment current and updated?